Learn Video Game Design in NYC

 At New York Film Academy’s Kids Video Game Design Summer Camp, students can expect a fun-filled experience that will not only help them to grow as game designers, but as creative storytellers as well.

-Designed for campers between the ages of 10 and 13, NYFA’s Kids Video Game Design Camp is a unique and exciting summer camp offered at both of our Los Angeles and New York City campuses.
+Designed for campers between the ages of 10 and 13, NYFA’s Kids Video Game Design Camp is a unique and exciting summer camp offered at our New York City campus.
 Over the course of one or two weeks, depending on which length a camper signs up for, students receive a hands-on introduction to designing and building digital games.
 Campers devise an original story concept for which they create and prototype core game mechanics while producing original art assets, ultimately programming their own games in a hands-on and collaborative “Game Jam” setting.

 Please note that this camp employs easy-to-use tools that encourage ample experimentation while requiring no prior experience.